uxpalladin/code_challenge/README.md

 ## Challenge description
 Background: Woboinc develops software in Ruby & Javascript.
 We primarily use Ruby on Rails and node.js.
 For our front-end development we use jQuery and Bootstrap, but are actively pursuing work in AngularJS and Foundation.

 Objective: One of our clients wants to build a simple interface for college students to find textbooks for classes in which they are enrolled.
 Using the [Amazon Product Advertising API](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html), we need you to build a simple search interface.
-This interface should search for TEXTBOOKS related to HIGHER EDUCATION.
+This interface should search for BOOKS only (not other products on Amazon).
 That is, products suitable for a classroom.
 Once searched, the results should be displayed in a simple and easy-to-read manner.

 Indvidual titles in search results should include the following information:
 - Book Title